klei1984/max/defects.md

     <source src="{{ site.baseurl }}/assets/clips/defect_86.mp4" type="video/mp4">
     </video>

-87. Both the TaskMineAssisstant and TaskFrontierAssistant classes have the same type id.
-It is not known yet whether this is a copy paste error or done on purpose in which case it would be an unnecessary design decision not a defect.
-There are other tasks with equal type identifiers too.
+87. **[Fixed]** Both the TaskMineAssisstant and TaskFrontierAssistant classes have the same type id.
+TaskFrontierAssistant is not used by the game.
+The proposed defect fix is to give TaskFrontierAssistant a unique task type id.

 88. **[Fixed]** The TaskRemoveRubble task implements a function (cseg01:0003A57F) to dump cargo to the closest complex.
 This task is used by computer players.
 The algorithm first searches for a building A that could store some of the raw materials that the bulldozer or mine layer or similar holds, then searches for the closest building B within the same complex of the previously found building A and orders the bulldozer to move to **building A** instead of the closest building within the complex which would be building B. It is another topic why Supply Trucks with free capacity are not even considered by the AI or that it is not even checked how much raw materials can be stored within the selected complex.

-89. Both the TaskConnectionAssistant and TaskPowerAssistant classes have the same type id.
-It is not known yet whether this is a copy paste error or done on purpose in which case it would be an unnecessary design decision not a defect.
-There are other tasks with equal type identifiers too.
+89. **[Fixed]** Both the TaskConnectionAssistant and TaskPowerAssistant classes have the same type id.
+It is a copy paste error, these task type ids are not tested by the game.
+The proposed defect fix is to give TaskPowerAssistant a unique task type id.

 90. **[Fixed]** The TaskCreateUnit task implements a function (cseg01:00038CC9) that tries to optimize resource consumption so that demanded units could be created (faster).
 If necessary the algorithm tries to increase fuel reserves by shutting down inessential infrastructure, namely Eco-Spheres and Gold Refineries.
 There is a copy paste error when counting the inessential building types so Eco-Spheres are tested twice, counted once, and Gold Refineries do not add to the count.
 Due to this defect basically Gold Refineries are not considered at all by the algorithm.
 The proposed defect fix is to consider Gold Refineries as inessential infrastructure in the given context.
 This change assumes that the original developers did not intentionally change the second condition and left in the dead code snippets for fast reiterations later.